Course Reserves for Faculty

 For library owned materials, course reserve staff will locate the items for processing.

-Confirmation emails are sent to instructors when the materials are ready for student check out.
 Please note, items do not appear in the library search system until 24 hours after the submission is processed, but items are available for check out once the confirmation email is sent.

 Labels will be placed on submitted items.
 Care is taken to make the labels removable, but there may be exceptions.
 Please specify on the submission form if applying labels to faculty-owned materials may be objectionable.